 “The waiver is available only for investment in “state of the art” or “cutting-edge technology” said a source from the Ministry

-This implies that not only has the ministry declined their request for special treatment, even in the eyes of the government the iPhone has lost it’s technical sheen and is now considered at par from a technical standpoint to other similarly spec’d smartphones.
+This implies that not only has the ministry declined their request for special treatment, even in the eyes of the government the iPhone has lost it’s technical sheen and is now considered at par from a technical standpoint to other similar spec smartphones.
 In fact, the Government has fielded a very similar opinion in the field of refurbished iPhones as well.
-Despite the fact that there is no official statement on it yet, the rumors seem to point that India will stick firmly to their claim that refurbishing iPhones will cause aggravation India’s e-waste problem and on that ground will shut down Apple’s plea.
+Despite the fact that there is no official statement on it yet, the rumors seem to the point that India will stick firmly to their claim that refurbishing iPhones will cause aggravation India’s e-waste problem and on that ground will shut down Apple’s plea.

-Like iPhones that supposedly become e-waste after a mere 3 years, did Apple’s CEO Tim Cook’s visit to India also turn out to be a complete waste?
+Like iPhones that supposedly become e-waste after a mere three years, did Apple’s CEO Tim Cook’s visit to India also turn out to be a complete waste?
 We focus on some redeeming points of his visit in our final paragraph.